 Mathematics is a subject required or recommended for many career opportunities.
 Many tertiary providers and employers use mathematics as a means of sorting the best candidates.
 Good grades at Year 11 level lead to Year 12 and Year 13 Mathematics.
-For entry to University students must have achieved at least 14 Credits in Mathematics at Level 1.
+To gain Level 1 NCEA, pupils must gain a minimum of 10 Numeracy Credits.